Perth Festival: Artistic Directors

-Executive directors
+Chief Executive Officer

-As of 2017 the executive director is Nathan Bennett.
+As of November 2025, Marah Braye is the Chief Executive Officer.

 Description

 Activities across the state include theatre, dance, music, film, visual arts and literature.
 Artists from around the world have participated in the festival.

 Writers Festival

 Earlier Perth Festivals had poetry and literature as a component of the larger festival.
 By the 1990s the Perth Writers Festival was titled and marketed separately, for some time known as the Alcoa Perth Writers Festival (named after its sponsor, Alcoa).

 By the 2000s the Writers Festival was well recognised by publishers from interstate and overseas.
 Keynote speakers and featured authors since then have included notable writers from Australia and overseas, such as Germaine Greer, Hilary Mantel, Ahdaf Soueif (2013 opener), Ben Okri, Esi Edugyan and Chloe Hooper.

 It retained the branding as Perth Writers Festival, taking place for three days over a weekend, until it was extended to a run for a full week in 2018, when it changed to Perth Writers Week.
 It took place not only at the University Club of Western Australia, but also in public libraries, in bars and on the streets of the city.
 This continued in 2019.

 In 2020 the programme was pared back to a weekend, and marketed as the Perth Festival's Literature & Ideas Weekend.
 The Literature & Ideas curator was author Sisonke Msimang.